Joaom-eng/CutsceneController/README.md

 - Allows custom audio to be played when pausing or resuming cutscenes
 - Ensures CLEO scripts continue executing while cutscenes are paused, preventing interruptions caused by the game's `CTimer::m_UserPause` or `CTimer::m_CodePause` states
 - Provides an exported function `IsCutscenePaused` that allows external plugins or CLEO scripts to detect whether a cutscene is currently paused
+- Option to simulate Gaussian blur shader during cutscene pause, being compatible with any graphics card
 - Adds a simple pause interface

 This mod uses the [plugin SDK](https://github.com/DK22Pac/plugin-sdk), thanks to all the contributors